inphinit/inphinit/README.md

 #Check requirements

-For check requeriments navigate with your web-browser to `http://localhost:9000/check.php` or `http://localhost/[project_name]/check.php`
+For check requirements navigate with your web-browser to `http://localhost:9000/check.php` or `http://localhost/[project_name]/check.php`

 #Developer vs production